juliannecc/md-alt-text/README.md

 # Markdown Alt Text Suggester
-A GitHub Action that finds missing image inline alt texts and makes a suggestion for better accesibility
+A GitHub Action that finds missing markdown image inline alt texts and makes a suggestion for better accesibility

 ## Usage
 Create a `.yml` file to your `.github/workflows/altsuggester.yml` and copy the following code